wolffangsecurity/wolffangsecurity.github.io/az-honeynet/index.md

-# Global Threat Visualization: Azure Honeynet Mapping
+# Threat Visualization: Azure Honeynet Mapping
 ## Project Description
 In this project, I exposed a Windows and a Linux virtual machine with to the internet for 24 hours, creating a honeynet designed to attract and analyze malicious activities.